Welcome to The History in the Bible Podcast

 Hi.
 I'm Dr Garry, aka Garry Stevens.
 Welcome to my podcast, the History in the Bible.

-In this podcast I will present the latest research into the Biblical texts and the archaeological evidence behind them.
-I will also explore the religion of ancient Israel.
+In this podcast I present a layman's guide to the latest research into the Biblical texts and the archaeological evidence behind them.
+I also explore the religion of ancient Israel, and the development of Christianity.
+The revolution comes in two parts:

 Until the 1970s, archaeologists of Israel and Palestine saw their job as demonstrating the historical validity of the Bible.
 A new band of archaeologists and scholars has overturned that notion.
 The Bible is no longer seen as a document whose words must be proven, but as a starting point in providing a new and reliable history of the Jews, and the development of Judaism.